LindenHolt-Whittaker/ProductBrowser/product-browser/README.md

 - Node.js 21 or higher
 - npm or yarn package manager
-- Backend API running on http://localhost:5182
+- Backend API running on http://localhost:5000 by default

 ## Getting Started